kydonnelly/hackerrank/README.md

 I have a few helper files for C in Utilities.
 When submitting files that use a utility, I have just been replacing the includes with their associated implementations.

+Make sure that if you want to run one of the C solutions you change the function whose name matches the filename to be main.

 I have more solved than are on here but I only move over the old ones that are remotely readable :)

 If you're going to open it in XCode, I'm using Version 5.1 (5B130a) on OS X 10.10.1 (Yosemite)